Web-Native Game Distribution in 2026: Portals, Revenue & Playbook

 Three layers, each with its own mechanics.

 Ad mediation.
 Web ad mediation is its own art.
 The relevant players in 2026 are AdSense for Games (Google’s stack for HTML5 publishers), AdinPlay, Snigel, GameMonetize, and direct deals with portals via their own ad SDKs.
-CPMs on premium portals run from $3-12 for casual content in tier-1 geos, dropping sharply for lower-tier geos.
-Rewarded video CPMs are higher: typically $8-25 in tier-1, $1-4 in emerging markets.
+Rates are not published anywhere reliable, so build your model on two structural facts instead of a quoted CPM: tier-1 geos monetise at a multiple of emerging markets, and rewarded video clears well above display.
 Mediation across portals via a single ad SDK (AdinPlay, Snigel) is increasingly the default rather than per-portal direct integration.

 In-app purchase via web payments.
 Stripe, Adyen, PayPal, and several emerging web-payment players now offer SDK-level integration for HTML5 games.
 The conversion mechanics are different from native: no Touch ID/Face ID confirm, longer payment flow, higher abandonment at the payment step.
 The flip side: no platform fee, no 30% tax.
 For digital goods in titles where the audience trusts the brand, this can flip the unit economics dramatically.